 If I allow weeds to take over my garden, it takes a lot of work to clean the garden up.
 It is that way in my heart.
 If I let my heart go and don’t keep it in check, under the tutelage of the Spirit, clearing away the mess takes longer and it is more painful as well.

 The difficulty with the topic of repentance is that in many ways, it is a big topic.
 It is both a long term and short term action for the Christian.
 Yet unfortunately, many of us see it as a one time action.
 Then we’re done.
 As in, we repent and come to Christ to become a Christian in the first place.
 Then we are done.
 But in fact, that is when we begin a lifestyle of repentance, Sadly, not everyone teaches this way and among those who do, not all live it out in a clear way.

-For many, repentance is often confusing, so we don’t say much about it with the possible exception of when a person comes to Christ the first time.
 But when we come the first time in response to God’s pursuit of us, to turn from sin, that is when we receive a new heart, a heart of flesh instead of a stony heart as I have often quoted in Ezekiel 36.
 That is also when we receive the Holy Spirit who guides us into truth.
 He helps us understand the Bible, God’s Word.
 He reminds us of truth when we need to be reminded.
 Throughout the New Testament, we read many descriptions of what He does.

 When the Spirit of truth comes, he will guide you into all the truth,